13rac1/install-apache-solr/README.md

 Notes
 -----
+* Are you *sure* you need Solr on your project?
+Think about it.
+Be sure.
 * Installs Tomcat 6 using the distribution's package manager.
 * The default Tomcat 6 port is 8080.
 It should be firewalled from external access.